krakenjs/swaggerize-routes/README.md

 var builder = require('swaggerize-builder');

 builder({
+    resources: [
+        {
-    api: require('./api.json'),
+            api: require('./resource.json'),
             handlers: './handlers'
+        }
+    ]
 }));
 ```

 Options:

+- `resources` - an array of resource configurations.
+- `basedir` - an (optional) root directory search path for handlers; defaults to direactory of caller.

+Resources:

-- `api` - a valid Swagger 1.2 document.
+- `api` - a valid Swagger 1.2 api declaration.
 - `handlers` - either a directory structure for route handlers or a premade object (see *Handlers Object* below).

-**Returns:** An array of the processed routes.
+**Returns:** An array of routes.

 ### Handlers Directory